-7 tips to make your localization work more productive
+10 tips to make your localization workflow more productive

-If some action in your service does the same thing, then you should use the same translation key every button.
-This is one of few places where you should use the same translation key.
-Thanks to that, you will always keep the context.
-The same wording will help your users to understand what they are doing.
-Be consistent, users will thank you and more easily understand the system.
+If some action in your service always does the same thing, like "Save", "Submit", or "Cancel", then you should use the same translation key for every button.
+This is one of the few places where key reuse makes sense.

-How many times did you tried to create fancy directory structure to get everything clean and tidy?
+How many times have you tried to create a fancy directory structure to keep everything clean and tidy?
 Probably many.
-After a few days, you end up with the same mess which you had because instead of searching the correct directory, you just put files to ‘temporary’ directory.
-It looks like the same with the translations.
+After a few days, you end up with the same mess, because instead of searching for the correct directory, you just drop files into a “temporary” folder.

-In many i18n libraries, it’s a common approach to use nested translations like the following:
+In many i18n libraries, it's common to use nested translation structures, like:

 {